Business investment in the UK: July to September 2025 revised results

 1. Main points

-UK whole economy investment (technically known as gross fixed capital formation (GFCF)), which includes business and public sector investment, decreased by 0.6% in Quarter 4 2024, revised up from a 0.9% decrease in the provisional estimate.
+• UK whole economy investment (technically known as gross fixed capital formation (GFCF)), which includes business and public sector investment, increased by 1.3% in Quarter 3 2025; this was revised down from a 1.8% increase in the provisional estimate.

 2. Business investment and whole economy investment data

 This bulletin contains the latest updates to UK business investment and UK whole economy investment (technically known as gross fixed capital formation (GFCF)), which includes business and public sector investment data.
-Data are open to revision from Quarter 1 (Jan to Mar) 2023 to Quarter 4 (Oct to Dec) 2024 for current price (CP) data and chained volume measure (CVM) estimates.
+Data are open to revision from Quarter 1 (Jan to Mar) 2024 to Quarter 3 (July to Sept) 2025, in line with the National Accounts Revisions Policy.

 Embed code